kebaldwi/DNAC-TEMPLATES/LABS/LAB8-Dynamic-Automation/README.md

 12. Scroll to bottom of the page and click **Save**.
    ![json](./images/ISE-PolicySets-Authorization-8.png?raw=true "Import JSON")

+Congratulations you have set up ISE to perform the required Authentication and Authorization of the Access Point.

 ## Summary
 Congratulations, at this point, you have successfully reviewed and setup the infrastructure equipment.
 The Composite template used will allow for *Low Impact* mode to be used on ports selectively where PoE devices power up.